execRooted/Space-Rush/README.md

 ## Features

+- Press esc when in game to pause it.

 - **5 Unique Game Modes**:
   - Classic Mode: Enemies come from above
   - Falling Enemies Mode: Enemies attack from all directions